From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: Conclusion

+We see several directions in which our chamber-based method can be improved.
+First, our analysis considered only two ideological groups, though X discussions might likely involve more groups.
+Future work could apply broader community detection algorithms, from Bayesian inference that lets you fix the number of groups \cite{peixoto2019bayesian} to those that optimize community structures with an unsupervised number of clusters \cite{blondel2008fast, rosvall2008maps}.
+The ideology score could be extended for multiple ideologies to a multi-class setting, such as measuring user proportions in each chamber within a higher-dimensional simplex.

+Second, we did not differentiate user types, overlooking the possible impacts of verified accounts, non-human actors, and bots.
+Prior studies show that bots can amplify exposure to emotional content \cite{bessi2016social} and coordinate in controversial discussions \cite{cinelli2022coordinated, bruno2022brexit}.
+Integrating bot-detection methods could help create a user taxonomy to analyze these effects.

+Finally, this approach could be applied to other platforms.
+Messaging apps like Telegram, where users interact in channels and groups \cite{bovet2022organization}, could benefit from chamber-based analysis by focusing on channel administrators.
+Due to its unsupervised nature, our approach could monitor large-scale polarization without directly examining content, preserving user privacy.

+For our classification, we intentionally focused on \textit{who} X users engaged with rather than \textit{what} they consumed.
+While this approach lacks the detail of supervised methods, analyzing tweet content could further reveal users' ideological positions, reinforce evidence of echo chambers \cite{cinelli2021echo}, and uncover the main discussion topics within and between groups \cite{bovet2018validation}.
+However, our findings demonstrate that we can identify echo chamber structures even without examining tweet content.
+Although user ideology is complex and hard to determine at the individual level, we observe distinct, structurally cohesive ideologies at the group level.
+We also believe that using our method as an initial, unbiased analysis can be enriching before incorporating external information.
+Our unsupervised approach can highlight useful starting points for more complex, content-based analyses.

-Overall, we believe our work highlights the importance and usefulness of exploiting the structural information present in social media networks, especially when looking at controversial conversations.
-Our methodology is computationally cheap, readily usable for other Twitter datasets, and does not suffer from the selection bias of supervised approaches.
-Furthermore, we showed that if the conversation is polarized enough, we can identify echo chambers just by looking at the handful of users that produce the most important tweets, which is easier than deploying clustering algorithms on the whole network.
-From a social point of view, this condition shows that the climate-related Twitter conversation --and possibly most conversations in Twitter \cite{glenski2018propagation}-- has very low complexity, meaning that we can identify large scale structures within the conversation just from the activity of the few leading users.
+Overall, our work highlights the importance and usefulness of leveraging the structural information present in social media networks, especially when examining controversial conversations.
+Our methodology is computationally cheap, readily usable for other X datasets, and does not suffer from the selection bias of supervised approaches.
+Furthermore, if the conversation is polarized enough, we can identify echo chambers by looking at the handful of users who produce the most influential tweets, which is easier than deploying clustering algorithms on the entire network.
+From a social point of view, this condition shows that the climate-related X conversation-and possibly most conversations on X \cite{glenski2018propagation}-has very low complexity, meaning that we can identify large-scale structures within the conversation just from the activity of the few leading users.